thisisignitedoreo/mako/README.md

 - `print`: Prints a string as-is. `(a -- )`

 These all are invoked the same way macros are expanded: by just using its name.
-Many of the will log to the STDOUT, so you don't need to. :^)
+Many of them will log to the STDOUT, so you don't need to. :^)